Leandro (footballer, born 2003)

-Leandro Pinto Bernardo (born 22 January 2003), simply known as Leandro, is a Brazilian footballer who plays as a forward for Atlético de Cajazeiras.
+Leandro Pinto Bernardo (born 22 January 2003), simply known as Leandro, is a Brazilian footballer who plays as a forward for Altos.

 Career

 A youth graduate of Palmeiras and Audax, Leandro joined Portuguesa's youth setup for the 2023 season.
 On 7 February 2024, after impressing in the year's Copa São Paulo de Futebol Júnior, he made his first team debut by coming on as a late substitute for Douglas Borel in a 1–0 Campeonato Paulista away loss to São Bernardo.

 Leandro made his first start for Lusa on 10 March 2024, in a 2–0 away loss to Novorizontino.
 He featured regularly in the year's Copa Paulista, but after failing to make an appearance in the 2025 Campeonato Paulista, he was loaned to fellow Série D side Lagarto on 28 March 2025.

 On 22 August 2025, Leandro was loaned to Oeste until the end of the Copa Paulista.
 On 13 November, he was announced at Atlético de Cajazeiras for the upcoming season.

+On 16 March 2026, Leandro agreed to a deal with Altos.